aio-libs/aiohttp/docs/client_reference.rst

       Custom resolvers allow to resolve hostnames differently than the way the host is configured.

-      .. versionadded:: 0.22

-      .. versionchanged:: 1.0
+      .. versionchanged:: 1.1

-         The resolver is ``aiohttp.AsyncResolver`` now if
+         The resolver is ``aiohttp.ThreadedResolver`` by default,
-         :term:`aiodns` is installed.
+         asynchronous version is not pretty robust but might fail in very rare cases.

    :param int family: TCP socket family, both IPv4 and IPv6 by default.
                       For *IPv4* only use :const:`socket.AF_INET`,